pitchmuc/aepp/docs/localfilesusage.md

   \identity\
   \dataset\
   \mergePolicy\
-  \audience
+  \audience\
+  \tag\

+#### Strategy around folder extraction

-You could technically mixed different sandbox in one folder and the elements will be just appended to folder as their type is definde (schema in schema), however, it is not a best practice approach as sandbox environment should be kept different.
+You could technically mixed different sandbox in one folder and the elements will be just appended to folder as their type is definde (schema in schema), **however**, it is not a best practice approach as sandbox environment should be kept different as artefact could be overwritting each other.\

+The synchronizer can reference more than one folder as the source, and you can have some global artefacts in a common folder and have specific sandbox artefacts in their respective folder.\

 The creation of clearly defined structure is making the dependency between elements able to be handled in the different tools that `aepp` is providing (`SchemaManager`, `ClassManager`, `FieldGroupManager`, `DataTypeManager`, `Synchronizer`).